perlDreamer/WebService-Shippo/README.md

 ### COPYRIGHT

-The Shippo API Perl Client.<br/>
-Copyright &copy; 2015 Iain Campbell.
-All rights reserved.
+This software is copyright &copy; 2015 by Iain Campbell.

 You may distribute this software under the terms of either the GNU General Public License or the Artistic License, as specified in the Perl README